-Senior Management oversees the day-to-day management of the Bank and ensures effective implementation of AML/TF policies approved by the Board and alignment of activities with the strategic objectives, risk profile and corporate values set by the Board.
-Senior management has established a management structure that promotes accountability and transparency and upholds checks and balances.
+Senior Management oversees the dayto-day management of the Bank and effective implementation ensures of AML/TF policies approved by the Board and alignment of activities with the strategic objectives, risk profile and corporate values set by the Board.
+Senior management established has а management structure that promotes accountability and transparency and upholds checks and balances.